SwiftERM Hyper-personalisation for ecommerce email marketing

 • Lead generation or demand generation manager or specialist: Lead and demand generation professionals use marketing automation to run email, PPC, and social campaigns as well as more traditional media campaigns that reach broad or targeted audiences.
 They can also refine the marketing funnel for those leads through detailed data and analytics.

 Marketing automation systems often integrate new technologies—to the benefit of both the marketers who run campaigns and the individuals the marketing targets.
-The overall trends in MA software technology adoption have made communication with individual prospects and lead more personalised on a large scale.
+The overall trends in MA software technology adoption have made communication with individual prospects that will lead to hyper-personalisation on a large scale.

 Integrated behaviour-based workflows